xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2018.42 November 6, 2018
+   -- bug (dkulp)  Default DDP packet size should be 1440 -- enh (dkulp)  If uploading to FPP 2.4+, gzip the fseq files prior to transmission -- enh (dkulp)  Use HTTP upload method for transferring fseq/mp3 files to FPP instead of FTP 2018.42 November 6, 2018
    -- enh (keith)  Add text effect grabbing text from a file ... so you can have multiple effects changed from one
                    location even in multiple sequences